All our actions and thoughts have an impact. It doesn’t matter how tiny they are! We have to embody this ideal and stop waiting for changes to come.

 6. Use ethical browsers that donate

-I mainly know Lilo &Ecosia Browsers or even smile.amazon that does a 5% donation for each purchase you make!
-By using them, they receive money, but contrary to Google or Bing, they actually donate a part to associations and NGO.
+I mainly know, use and recommend Lilo & Ecosia Browsers!
+By using them, they receive money, but contrary to Google or Bing, they actually donate a part to associations and NGOs.
 You don’t even have to do a real effort, just keep doing your activity, they will do the rest for you!

 When you buy something, you indirectly contribute to it.
 To every step of the process.
 Beware of what you buy!
 I can’t emphasize enough how important is it to read the label of what you buy.
 Is buying those candies worth contributing to deforestation?
 (I’m not even exaggerating)